Darkempire78/SimpleWeb/README.md

 * History system
 * Tab system
-* Google, DuckDuckGo and BraveSearch support
+* Google, DuckDuckGo, BraveSearch and StartPage support
 * Customizable
 * And more...